The whiteboard paradox: perfect for brainstorming, terrible for visibility

 Is it a Leonardo da Vinci or a Jackson Pollock?

-Have you ever been in a whiteboard session where the diagram gets so complex that explaining it feels like you’re doing an interpretive dance routine or your picture looks like a battle map from Game of Thrones?
+Have you ever been in a whiteboard session where the diagram gets so complex that explaining it feels like you’re doing an interpretive dance routine?
+Or your picture looks like a battle map from Game of Thrones?

 The opposite might be true as well: you’re reducing an intricate distributed system to abstract blobs and squiggly lines, which lack the necessary level of detail or precision to faithfully represent it.
 How do you capture all the elements, relationships, components, and even background decisions and context with just a set of colored markers?